DATA LEAK REPORTING PROTOCOL

 • description of the category(ies) of data subjects affected

-• description of number of people involved (approximate)
+• description of number of persons involved (approximate)

-• whether data of persons in other EU countries has also been leaked
+• or whether data from persons in other EU countries have also been leaked